 You'll want to consider the following:

-- Teaching methods: Are their online class options, or is it in-classroom only?
+- Teaching methods: Are there online class options or only in-person classes?
 What is the time commitment like?
-You’ll need to make sure it works with your learning style, schedule, and bandwidth.
+You'll need to make sure it works with your learning style, schedule, and bandwidth.

-- Reputation: Are they widely known in the local real estate industry?
-Do they have great graduates they can point you to?
-You might consider talking to a few local real estate professionals for some recommendations.
+- Reputation: Is the school widely known in the local real estate industry?
+Does it have great graduates they can point you to?
+You might consider talking with a few local real estate professionals for some recommendations.

-- Experience: How long have they been in business?
-Do they have the proper licensing and credentials?
-You can check with your state’s real estate commission to be sure.
+- Experience: How long has the school been in business?
+Does it have the proper licensing and credentials?
+You can check with your state's real estate commission to be sure.

-- Support: What kind of support do they offer their students?
+- Support: What kind of support does it offer students?
 Are there networking opportunities, a licensing-exam prep course, or mentoring programs?
-These can help you get even more out of your education.
+These can help you get even more from your education.

 Though an online real estate school can be a convenient option, going somewhere local can be smart, too.
 It could give you insider knowledge about the local market, state requirements, and other insights you'll need to be successful in the area.

 Real estate school not an option?
 Try this

 If going to real estate school or getting your license isn't an option (time- or price-wise), there are still plenty of ways to grow your skill set and improve your business.

 For one, you could take just a single real estate course on topics such as digital marketing, listing photography, price analysis, or real estate investment trust (REIT) investing.
 These types of courses are often offered through real estate schools or online through continuing education (CE) schools.
 Places like Udemy and Ed2Go or your local community college can also be good places to look for CE courses and real estate classes.

 You could also try a mentoring program or course through a well-known real estate investor.
 Lots of big names have proprietary programs you can join, and often, these are offered 100% online, too (especially during COVID).